kaoudis/vulnparty-js/README.md

 ```
 node server.js
 ```
 you'll see some console output in the server tab which may be helpful.
+There's also more verbose output in `server_log.json`.

 ## Example usage with clientside output
 ```